Skip to main content

 Temperature Control Through Wood Selection

-Different woods burn at varying rates and temperatures, allowing strategic temperature management.
-Dense woods like oak and hickory maintain steady temperatures, while softer woods like apple burn faster but cooler.
-For precise temperature monitoring during long cooks, invest in quality equipment—see our guide to the best smoker thermometers.
+Dense woods like oak and hickory maintain steady temperatures; softer woods like apple burn faster but cooler.
+Uniform 3–4 inch chunks provide 2–3 hours of consistent smoke, while mixed sizes create temperature fluctuations.
+Chunk size affects burn rate more than species.
+For precise monitoring during long cooks, see our guide to the best smoker thermometers.

 Proper Wood Storage and Safety